Naftoreiclag/PepperGrains/README.md

 ### Utilities

-In the `util/` directory are Python scripts located that you may find useful:
+In the `util/` directory are Python scripts that you may find useful:
 - `GenerateEngineSrcList.py` populates the cmake file
   `cmake/EngineSrcList.cmake` from the contents of the `src/pegr/` directory.
 - `UpdateEngineCodeliteProject.py` populates a [Codelite](https://codelite.org/)